hueeylow/SQL/SQL_DataScrub.md

-# SQL Project Demo - Data Cleansing
+# SQL Project Demo - Data Cleaning
 Welcome to my SQL project demo on how to do "data scrub" from downloaded source database.
 <br>
 <br>
-Data Cleansing is vital procedure in data analytics process because it improves the quality and accuracy of the data, where incorrect information is rectified, unused data and duplicates are removed.
-And of course, business decisions is always relying on accurate data as source of truth.
+Data Cleansing is essential step in overall ETL process, where it fix data with errors and inconsistencies, remove unused and duplicates, so as to improve the quality of the database.
 <br>
 <br>
-In this showcase, I will walk you through on how to perform data cleansing:
+In this showcase, I will walk you through on how to perform data cleaning:
 <br>
 ## <b> Approach </b><br>
 <b> (1) Create a Database <br> </b>